-Daear Ddu Moel Siabod Scramble Route Map and GPX Download
+Daear Ddu Grade 1 Scramble up Moel Siabod Ordnance Survey Map and GPX File Download

-The Best Route up Moel Siabod has to be scrambling up Daear Ddu.
-It’s a relatively straightforward scramble that follows the Daear Ddu ridge from Pont Cyfyng, with most of the trickier sections being avoidable.
+The Best Route up Moel Siabod has to be the scramble up Daear Ddu.
+It’s a relatively straightforward scramble that follows the Daear Ddu ridge from Pont Cyfyng near Capel Curig, with most of the trickier sections being avoidable.

 If ascended along the tourist path that starts at the Plas y Brenin, one would be forgiven for thinking that Moel Siabod is a relatively dull hill, with excellent views towards Yr Wyddfa being the redeeming feature.
 However, there’s another side to this mountain.
 A much more interesting, though not overly difficult scramble along Daear Ddu.
 It can be ascended from Dolwyddelan (see here for a route where we managed to miss out on all the scrambling) or from Pont Cyfyng near Capel Curig.